 Skinny cows need a lot of feed and at least 6 weeks to replace condition.
 They need 180 kg if Dry Matter on top of feed needed to maintain the cow to gain one BCS.

 If calves and yearlings have dull coats and start scouring, don’t rush to buy drench and especially not pourons – even if there are great specials on offer.
 Check with your vet before buying any animal health product.
-Worms certainly are a possibility as a cause of ill thrift, but the chances are that it’s something else or a combination of problems, and the vet may need to do blood tests or Faecal Egg Counts for a correct diagnosis.
+Internal parasites certainly are a possibility as a cause of ill thrift, but the chances are that it’s something else or a combination of problems, and the vet may need to do blood tests or Faecal Egg Counts for a correct diagnosis.

 Get all the gear ready for calving – and be prepared for the unexpected very early calf.
 It’s essential to save some colostrum from the first cow to calve, and put a few plastic containers of it in the freezer, which will be useful for any calf (or lamb) that may need a booster later in spring.
 The thicker the colostrums, the better quality it is in terms of antibodies.
 Don’t dilute it.

 Keep an eye on any udder development in yearlings, just incases any got pregnant as calves, as they’ll need to be aborted (induced) by a veterinarian as soon as discovered.
 Never try to rear one of these calves if they live.
 It’s better to get them euthanased by your vet.
+Make sure they have passed their afterbirth which may take a few days.

 Before you decide to rear calves this spring, think long and hard about the time involved and the cost, and if you haven’t reared any calves before, then talk to some experienced calf rearer and don’t rear more than 10-12 calves to start with.